-This page contains the current draft of the full text of Chapter 9 of RAFT 2035.
-All content is subject to change.
+This page contains the opening portion of Chapter 9 of RAFT 2035.

 9. Carbon neutrality

 Goal 9 of RAFT 2035 is that the UK will be carbon-neutral, thanks to improved green energy management.